inerds/tailwind-quickstart/README.md

 # Get started with Tailwind CSS
-This repo helps you get up and running with tailwind as quickly as possible.
+This repo helps you get up and running with tailwind using vanilla html as quickly as possible.
+Uses vite

 ## Get started
 1. Clone the repo